csgcode/interview-sheduler/readme.md

 `available_slots`: shows the suggested slots according to the interview duration(60 mins)
-                    Note: slots less than 60 mis are not shown `available_times`: shows the time range at which the both the users are free
+                    Note: slots less than 60 mis are not shown `available_times`: shows the time range at which the both the users are free, this can show time ranges more than 60min durations(additional)

-###Assumtions and validations
+### Assumptions and validations
 1. All datetime entered are in UTC.
-2. all inputs are necessary and datetime should have timezone strings.
+2. All inputs are necessary and datetime should have timezone strings.
 3. Default interview duration is 1hr, this can be changed.